asadidebuger/WPCrudRest/README.md

 2. Unzip downloaded package and copy [dropins](https://github.com/asadidebuger/WPCrudRest/tree/main/dropins "dropins") directory to eclipse installation path (e.g  C:\Program Files\eclipse)
 3. Execute Eclipse
 4. Install [Acceleo](https://www.eclipse.org/acceleo/download.html) plugin
-5. Install [Sirius](https://www.eclipse.org/sirius/)  plugin if is not installed *(preinstall in newer versions)*
+5. Install [Sirius](https://www.eclipse.org/sirius/)  plugin if it is not installed *(preinstall in newer versions)*
 6. Restart Eclipse

-### C. Create new Modeling Project
+### C. Create a new Modeling Project
 1. Click on "File" menu item
 2. Choose "New" ->" Other" item from "File" menu
-3. In "Select a wizard" window, search for "Sirius" group and expand it by click
+3. In "Select a wizard" window, search for "Sirius" group and expand it by clicking
 4. Choose "Modeling Project" and click "Next"
 5. Select a name for project and type it in "Project name" field
 6. Click on "Finish" button to create modeling project